fvgm-spec/airbyte-md-hackaton/README.md

 ### Airbyte Data Integration

-Once I have implemented the data extraction backend infrastructure, is time to set the Airbyte connections.
+Once the data extraction backend infrastructure was implemented, it's time to set the Airbyte connections.
 It basically sets 4 data streams for each of the datasets stored in the S3 bucket:

 ![s3_data](./img/s3_data.png)